Why Companies Struggle to Tap the Power of Women’s Leadership

 Unfortunately, the pandemic has undone much of the progress made to advance women leaders, with women now leaving the workforce at much higher rates than men.

 That’s why it’s critical that organizations make intentional efforts to invest in retention and support of talented women leaders.

-A study of 745 men and women leaders and aspiring leaders that we conducted with Watermark found that female bosses were rated as more supportive of career development by their direct reports.
+Before the onset of the pandemic, we conducted a research study of 745 men and women leaders to understand the realities about women in the workplace, and found that female bosses were rated as more supportive of career development by their direct reports.
 While men rated male and female bosses about equally in terms of career support, women rated female bosses as much more supportive than male bosses.

 That’s important, because research shows that employees perform better when their bosses are supportive.

-When it comes to taking on leadership roles and seeking advancement, men and women have many of the same concerns, including pay, work-life balance, and pressures to relocate.
+When it comes to taking on leadership roles and seeking advancement, men and women have many of the same concerns, including pay, work-life “balance” issues, and pressures to relocate.
 But women also have some concerns that most men don’t.

 For companies that want to grow their ranks of women leaders, these can be unique barriers to women advancing that must be addressed:

 Not being offered equal opportunities.
 In our study, women told us that they often didn’t receive the same advancement and leadership opportunities as male peers.
 They felt they had to work harder to be afforded the same opportunities as men, and often had to overcome assumptions about their capabilities and actions due to their gender.

 In some cases, women reported that experienced female executives were brought into organizations at a lower level than male counterparts, meaning they had to invest more time to get to the same level as male peers.